Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Ducks have been favored by 7 points or more eight times this season and have covered the spread in two of them.

-- When Oregon records more than 24.8 points, it is 4-4 against the spread and 8-0 overall.
+- Oregon is 4-4 against the spread and 8-0 overall in games when it scores more than 24.8 points.

-- The Ducks collect 427.9 yards per game, 50.9 more yards than the 377 the Beavers give up per matchup.
+- The Ducks collect 427.9 yards per game, 50.9 more yards than the 377 the Beavers allow per matchup.

-- When Oregon picks up more than 377 yards, the team is 4-5 against the spread and 8-1 overall.

-- The Ducks have turned the ball over 11 times this season, five fewer than the Beavers have forced (16).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.